 M.A., counseling psychology, Lesley University; B.S., mathematics, Tufts University; graphic design program, Art Institute of Boston

-Specializing in scholarly and academic books and articles, I provide thoughtful, exacting, respectful edits in many content areas, including art, astrophysics, business, health care, HIV/AIDS, law, mathematics, medicine, museum studies, poetry, psychology, reference, religion, and women’s and LGBT studies.
+Specializing in scholarly and academic books and articles, I provide thoughtful, exacting, respectful edits in many content areas, including art, astrophysics, business, health care, HIV/AIDS, law, mathematics, medicine, museum studies, poetry, psychology, religion, and women’s and LGBTQ studies.
 I’m also personally interested in manuscripts about quilting, beading, knitting, and cooking.
-I’ve worked at Harvard for more than 25 years as an editor at the Harvard Art Museums, Center for Astrophysics, Harvard Business Review, and Astrophysical Journal Letters and as a long-term freelancer for Harvard Business School.
+I worked at Harvard for more than 25 years as an editor at the Harvard Art Museums, Center for Astrophysics, Harvard Business Review, and Astrophysical Journal Letters and continue as a long-term freelancer for Harvard Business School.
 As an editor who genuinely loves to proofread, I can provide meticulous proofreading for consistency, clarity, grammar, and house style.
 I’m a thorough fact-checker and Chicago Manual whiz.
 Clients have cited me for my diplomacy and appreciation of nuance.
 Please email me; I’d be delighted to learn about your project.

 Accentuated Brandname Creativity, Inc.